 In my life there are two things happening.
 One is the artistic process and the other part is the everyday logistics of being a professional musician.
 For example, I am DJing on big saturday night parties and I want to play the sounds of plastic bags, melting icebergs, student protests and cars on fire.
 The audience isn`t always ready, what it means to suddenly hear new noises.
 So it becomes a real struggle, on the one hand I`ve been given the keys to the universe, but on the other hand I wasn`t really ready to know how to deal with it.
 I wrote the manifesto to remember the liberation and not to be pulled back to the status quo.
 You don`t need to use the drum machine, or synthesizers, that`s not the revolution!
 You can now make drums out of sounds of the Oktoberfest or a car crushing into a wall.
 That`s where should be with your focus!

 I want to play the sounds of plastic bags, melting icebergs,

 … and you also published the book “the music.
 A novel through sound”.
 What is it about and why did you publish it?

 It is about the world as I hear it.
 As if one could remove ears from one’s head and send them around the world to hear oyster being shucked at the same time or every corrupt judge going to bed at night one after another.
 The end result is a description of a record I’ll never make.

-I worry it’s too biblical, but I my first noise was the sound of biting into an apple in 1999.
+I worry it’s too biblical, but my first noise was the sound of biting into an apple in 1999.
 It was a really strange noise.
-A year ago I recorded an apple again and slowed it down and then I realized: it sounded exactly like the tree falling down, I`ve also recorded!
+A year ago I recorded an apple again and slowed it down and then I realized: it sounded exactly like the tree falling down I`ve also recorded!
 It`s the same thing.
-The fibers are pulling apart.
+In both cases, the fibers pull apart.
 It feels like looking down an electro microscope.
 You suddenly hear the world in a complete new way.
 It’s like you hear time stopping.